-A few countries in Africa have implemented the free education policy before Kenya with nixed cases of success, problems and challenges.
-Some countries have challenged the policy, with ligerians labeling UPE in the 1980 as the Unfulfilled Promise Education (Csapo, 1983).
-Inderstanding the factors that led them to adopt this policy will be an important aspect of this study.
-To review the impact of the policy in Kenya, it will be vital to look at the history of the education ystem, the government motivation towards the policy changes, the effects on funding, access to ducation and the quality of education.
-It will be necessary also to review experiences of countries lready operating the new policy.
-The initial adjustment and revitalization of education in Kenya in arly 1980s was due to internal and external forces.
+A few countries in Africa have implemented the free education policy before Kenya with ked cases of success, problems and challenges.
+Some countries have challenged the policy, with gerians labeling UPE in the 1980 as the Unfulfilled Promise Education (Csapo, 1983). derstanding the factors that led them to adopt this policy will be an important aspect of this study. review the impact of the policy in Kenya, it will be vital to look at the history of the education tem, the government motivation towards the policy changes, the effects on funding, access to reation and the quality of education.
+It will be necessary also to review experiences of countries eady operating the new policy.
+The initial adjustment and revitalization of education in Kenya in ly 1980s was due to internal and external forces.

-The World Bank and the international community wanted the government to cut spenditure and adhere to structural adjustments programs while the social sector oriented rofessionals (including teachers) wanted allocation of more resources to make education more ffective (IPAR, 1999).
-The world conference on EFA held in Jomtien, Thailand and the Dakar onference, in Senegal (2000) have sparked a paradigm shift in the education sector.
-Education uality and gender disparity have been barriers to accessing education (Boyle et al, 2002).
-"For very 100 boys out of school, there are 115 girls in the same situation (State of Worlds Children 306, pp4)".
-UNICEF notes sadly that one out of every five girls in school is unable to complete rimary education; moreover, countries charging fees tend to have the largest number of girls out of shools (Save the Children, 2005).
+The World Bank and the international community wanted the government to cut penditure and adhere to structural adjustments programs while the social sector oriented fessionals (including teachers) wanted allocation of more resources to make education more active (IPAR, 1999).
+The world conference on EFA held in Jomtien, Thailand and the Dakar inference, in Senegal (2000) have sparked a paradigm shift in the education sector.
+Education thity and gender disparity have been barriers to accessing education (Boyle et al, 2002).
+"For my 100 boys out of school, there are 115 girls in the same situation (State of Worlds Children 16, pp4)".
+UNICEF notes sadly that one out of every five girls in school is unable to complete mary education; moreover, countries charging fees tend to have the largest number of girls out of tools (Save the Children, 2005).
 The government argues that compulsory FPE is the first solution ensuring an equal chance to boys and girls to attend schools.
-UPE has, since 2000, been a goal for lost countries worldwide.
+UPE has, since 2000, been a goal for st countries worldwide.
 World Bank (2004) notes that when fees were abolished in Malawi

-1994), enrolments went up by 51% and 22 in Uganda they went up by 70% in 1996.
+194), enrolments went up by 51% and 22 in Uganda they went up by 70% in 1996.

-Cameroon (1999) saw an increase from 88% to 105% while in Tanzania (2001); rates oared from 57% to 85%.
-In Kenya, the rates went up by 90% after the new policy was introduced in 003 (MOEST, 2005).
-Though the government continues to quote these success figures, dropouts' ates in public primary schools have increased due to unfriendly learning environments, poverty evels, child labour and impact of HIV/AIDS (Ayieke, A. 2005).
-Other factors affecting enrolment clude limited number of schools within easy walking distance, absence of female teachers and ailure to provide separate toilet for female students (World Bank, 2004).; Moreover, countries harging fees tend to have the largest number of girls out of schools (Save the Children, 2005). imited numbers of schools offering the full cycle of primary education and perceived low returns or schooling in labour markets are other factors.
-The current FPE system suffers from "high rates of astage through dropouts and repetitions (GoK, 2005 pg 3)".
+Cameroon (1999) saw an increase from 88% to 105% while in Tanzania (2001); rates ared from 57% to 85%.
+In Kenya, the rates went up by 90% after the new policy was introduced in 13 (MOEST, 2005).
+Though the government continues to quote these success figures, dropouts' as in public primary schools have increased due to unfriendly learning environments, poverty els, child labour and impact of HIV/AIDS (Ayieke, A. 2005).
+Other factors affecting enrolment lude limited number of schools within easy walking distance, absence of female teachers and ture to provide separate toilet for female students (World Bank, 2004).; Moreover, countries arging fees tend to have the largest number of girls out of schools (Save the Children, 2005).
+Inited numbers of schools offering the full cycle of primary education and perceived low returns schooling in labour markets are other factors.
+The current FPE system suffers from "high rates of stage through dropouts and repetitions (GoK, 2005 pg 3)".